azdavis/millet/doc/errors.md

 - Vector expressions.
 - Vector patterns.
-- Or patterns.

-Note that these constructs are not defined by the Definition, but are somewhat common extensions in implementations like SML/NJ (by default) and MLton (optionally).
+Note that these constructs are not defined by the Definition, but are somewhat common extensions in implementations like SML/NJ and MLton.

 To fix, avoid such constructs.